The Social Law School: A Call for Change

 Law schools should begin to deploy internal social networks as a way to get students and faculty to communicate and collaborate more efficiently.
 They should also assist and encourage law students to build their personal brand and to use public social networks as a way to grow their networks and connections.

 The students at ReInvent Law get this.
 They understand what they need in order to survive in this new connected economy.
 They are not waiting for law firms to hire them.
 They are going out and creating new projects and start-ups on their own.
 It is time for law schools to wake up and respond to the existing market conditions.
 Not just a few law schools but all of them.
 As Vala Afshar wrote in his article: “Be social or be irrelevant.
-The choice is yours.
+The choice is yours.“

-Contact us to get started on your Technology Strength Scorecard and energize your business development process.
+Contact us to get started and let us help you energize your digital marketing and business development efforts.

 Contact Us